 The truly revolutionary aspect of TCP/IP was its implicit quality of network neutrality – the idea that nodes sitting on the network should not discriminate about which packets to transmit.
 It was at that point that the world’s plethora of networks were slowly nudged away from closed systems towards a larger, globally connected eco-system.

 Even at this stage, it was still difficult for most to conceive of the utility that TCP/IP offered up.
-Sure, there was now a protocol which allowed those sitting at the helm of this new innovation – usually in academia or in the US military – to exploit this new ability to communicate globally.
+Sure, there was now a protocol which allowed those that had been exposed to this new innovation – usually in academia or in the US military – to communicate in a revolutionary new manner that offered global reach.

-Learning web languages, however, represents a high entry barrier – it is a specialist skill.
-So a further solution was found – and a new generation of innovators brought to market a suite of Content Management Systems: WordPress, Drupal, Joomla! etc. which reduced the creation and management of websites to simple click-and-drag procedures that democratised web development.
+Learning web languages, however, still represents a high entry barrier.
+So further solutions were explored that could allow the average person to create their own web content, and a new generation of innovators brought to market the suite of Content Management Systems that we know today: WordPress, Drupal, Joomla! etc. which reduced both the creation and management of websites to simple click-and-drag actions that democratised the whole entire space.

-But if money talks, then the most likely candidate to take that crown is EOS which has become the world’s most successful ICO, having so far raised in excess of $2 billion, according to some sources, to finance its development.
+If money talks, then the most likely candidate to take that crown will be EOS – to date the world’s most successful ICO – having so far raised in excess of $2 billion, according to some sources, to finance its development.
 It will likely be another three to five years before a winner will be called, but it will make for one of the most interesting tussles that the Blockchain phenomenon will offer up.